BlerinaMulliqi/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? www.snap.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? /commitments
-* What are the query parameters?
+* What are the query parameters? date=2017-12-09
 * What is the fragment?
+None

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? localhost
 * What is the port number?
+4000
-* What is the path?
+* What is the path? admin
 * What are the query parameters?
+None
 * What is the fragment?
+None

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? www.lehman.edu
 * What is the port number?
+80
-* What is the path?
+* What is the path? /academics/mathematics-computer-science/index.php
 * What are the query parameters?
+None
 * What is the fragment?
+None

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol? https
-* What is the host?
+* What is the host? en.wikipedia.org
 * What is the port number?
+443
-* What is the path?
+* What is the path? /wiki/Greek_alphabet
 * What are the query parameters?
+None
 * What is the fragment?
+Glyph_variants

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Stands for secure.

 Why is HTTPS better than HTTP?
+HTTPS indicates that the domain has been protected by Secure Sockets Layer (SSL).
+This means that the site is considered more secure.
 Should all web pages use HTTPS?
+Yes, HTTPS should always be used regardless of content.

 ## Webpages